So, I think there are three more questions you should ask when determining which platform is best for promoting YOUR business.

 The first option you have when creating a new Facebook Ad campaign is determining the goal of your ads.
 Are you looking for Reach or Brand Awareness?
 Do you want to increase Traffic, the number of Messages you receive, or boost User Engagement?
 Now is the time to make these important decisions.
-You’ll also need to decide if you want to drive traffic to your Website, to an App, or to to your Facebook page.
+You’ll also get to determine if you want to drive traffic to your Website, to an App, or to to your Facebook page.

-Now we move on to what is one of Facebook’s most powerful advertising tools: the ability to specifically target your audience by demographic and interests.
+Now we move on to what is one of Facebook’s most powerful tools: the ability to specifically target your audience by demographic and interests.
 You have a lot of options for determining whose eyeballs you want in your ads.
 You can determine location down to the city, zip code, and even mile radius of your business.
 You can also target based on gender, language, and age.

 And probably most important, you can target by interests.
 You can browse specific interests to get your ad right where you want it.
 You wouldn’t want to promote wedding planning to pre-teens, would you?
 Putting your ads in front of people specifically based on what clothes they like, where they like to eat, etc. can maximize the effectiveness of your ads.